Course

 Exercises with own software and application software:

 • Exercises in numerical mathematics: analytical, symbolic and numerical solution of mathematical problems: differentiation and Integration, ordinary and partial differential equations.
-Algebraic equations including nonlinear equations, linear and nonlinear equation systems by means of the programming language Python and the Python libraries NumPy and SciPy (numerical solution), SymPy (symbolic solution), and Matplotlib (graphics)
+Algebraic equations including nonlinear equations, linear and nonlinear equation systems by means of the programming language Python and the Python libraries NumPy and SciPy (numerical solution), SymPy (symbolic solution), and Matplotlib (visualization of results).
+Note, that Python is not part of the exam.

-• Exercises in computational soil mechanics II: deformation analysis, groundwater flow analysis, consolidation analysis, safety analysis, and limit analysis based on the FEM and soft software PLAXIS
+• Exercises in Finite Element Method (Soil): deformation analysis, groundwater flow analysis, consolidation analysis, safety analysis, and limit analysis based on the FEM and soft software PLAXIS 2D

-• Exercises in Soil-Structure Interaction (SSI): solution of (initial) boundary value problems based on the FEM and the software PLAXIS
+• Exercises in Finite Element Method (Soil-Structure Interaction): Solution of (initial) boundary value problems based on the FEM and the software PLAXIS 2D

 Computer course